Quantum Programs (qprog)

 Run the variational quantum algorithm.

 The outputs are stored in the algorithm object.
-Optionally, the data can be stored in a file.

 Parameters: